-We hope that you will find ways to be a part of the many active groups at Gum Spring UMC.
+We hope you will find ways to be a part of the many active groups at Gum Spring UMC.
 Click on an activity to learn more.
 Call the church office (804) 556-3494 or send us an email Office@GumSpringUMC.org for more information.

-Sponsoring and participating in a church-wide non-perishable food collection for Goochland Fellowship and Family Services, a toiletries collection for Heart Havens (a UM home for developmentally disabled adults) and for the GOochland Women’s prison.
+Sponsoring and participating in a church-wide non-perishable food collection for Goochland Free Clinic and Family Services; Toiletries collection for Heart Havens (a UM home for developmentally disabled adults) and for the Goochland Women’s prison;

 Sponsoring and participating in an annual church-wide “Kits for Conference” drive, including Layette Baby Kits, Sewing Kits, School Kits, and Health Kits.
 These kits are delivered to Church World Services and distributed to those in need.